2i2c-org/2i2c-org.github.io/content/about/values.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 210  # Order that this section will appear in.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear in. title = "Our values and principles"
 [design]
   columns = "1"
 +++

-## Our values and principles

 As a non-profit organization that is defined and driven by our mission, we believe that values are crucial to accomplishing our goals in a way that is equitable